-Human acute effects are dependent on the dose or amount of exposure to the radiation.
-With 50-100 mSv (milliSieverts), come changes in blood chemistry.
+Here are the effects of acute radiation on humans: The effects vary with the size of the dose — amount of exposure to the radiation.
+With 50-100 mSv (milliSieverts), there are changes in blood chemistry.
 At 500 mSv, one develops nausea, and then fatigue, followed by vomiting at 700 mSv., followed by hair loss and then diarrhoea over the following 2-3 weeks, as the most rapidly dividing cells are affected first.
-At 1000 mSv., you start bleeding.
-At 4,000 mSv, there may be death in two or three months.
-At 10,000 mSv., there is death within one or two weeks, with destruction of the intestinal system and bleeding.
-At 20,000 mSv., the neurologic system is affected, resulting in loss of consciousness, and death within hours to a few days.
+At 1000 mSv. you start bleeding.
+At 4,000 mSv, there may be death in 2-3 months.
+At 10,000 mSv., there is death within 1-2 weeks with destruction of the intestinal system and bleeding.
+At 20,000 mSv., the neurologic system is affected resulting in loss of consciousness, and death within hours to a few days.

-Human chronic effects can be; miscarriages; mutagenic (changes the genetic material, usually DNA but also RNA leading to mutations such as Down’s syndrome), teratogenic (which disturbs the development of a fetus, resulting in congenital malformations that can be passed down to future generations); cancers such as leukaemia, thyroid, breast, brain, pancreas; hardening of the arteries, leading to strokes and heart attacks; cataracts to kidney damage and acceleration of the overall ageing process.
+Here are the effects of chronic radiation on humans: miscarriages; mutagenic (changes in the genetic material, usually DNA but also RNA, leading to mutations such as Down’s syndrome), teratogenic (which disturbs the development of a fetus, resulting in congenital malformations that can be passed down to future generations); cancers such as leukaemia, thyroid, breast, brain, pancreas; hardening of the arteries, leading to strokes and heart attacks; cataracts; kidney damage; and acceleration of the overall ageing process.